Bell of King Seongdeok

 The bell was commissioned by King Gyeongdeok to honor his father, King Seongdeok.
-However, King Gyeongdeok never lived to see the casting of the bell, as he died in 765 A.D.
-The bell was finally cast in 771 A.D., during the reign of Gyeongdeok's son, King Hyegong.
+However, King Gyeongdeok never lived to see the casting of the bell, as he died in AD 765.
+The bell was finally cast in AD 771, during the reign of Gyeongdeok's son, King Hyegong.

-Now stored in the National Museum of Gyeongju, the bell was designated as the 29th national treasure of Korea on December 12, 1962.
+Now housed in the Gyeongju National Museum, the bell was designated as the 29th national treasure of Korea on December 12, 1962.
 It measures 3.75 m high, 2.27 m in diameter at the lip, and 12 to 25 cm in wall thickness.
 The Gyeongju National Museum weighed it in 1997, and found that its weight was 18.9 tons.

 Artistic characteristics

 The bell is considered a masterpiece of Unified Silla art.
 It is unique among Korean bronze bells because of the presence of delicate designs and the title text, written in an elegant literary language.
 The whole structure, including its decorative elements, produces a wide range of sound frequencies; the sound tube absorbs high frequency waves, contributing to a distinctive beat.

 The hook of the bell is in the shape of a dragon's head.
 There are many relief patterns on the bell, including flower patterns along the rim and shoulder.
 There are also reliefs of lotus flowers, grass, and a pair of two apsaras (heavenly maidens).
 The striking point of the bell (dangjwa) is also in the shape of a lotus and sits between two of the apsara reliefs.
 The bottom of the bell is in a rhombic shape, designed to augment the sound reverberation.

-The inscriptions on the bell (the title text), over a thousand hanja, are a fine example of Korean calligraphy and carving.
+The inscriptions on the bell (the title text), over a thousand Hanja, are a fine example of Korean calligraphy and carving.
 They provide detailed information about the bell and why it was cast.

 The column the bell hangs on is quite firm.
 Even a column of the same diameter, made of a modern alloy, might bend under the weight of the bell, yet the bell still hangs on an ancient column that has lasted for several centuries.